Intel Processors and TouchDesigner

 The spec page indicates an 8 Lane PCI Express Gen.3 bus is required.
 Looking closer, only 4 PCIe lanes will actually be used by the card.
 With a total of 8 lanes remaining the CPU could support two of these cards, even with two Quadro P6000 cards taking up 32 lanes.
 This example illustrates how decisions on expansion boards can drive the choice of CPU and visa versa.
 Decisions on GPU, storage and expansion PCIe boards (like video capture and output) will all affect the total number of lanes required.
 Decisions on all these components should be made, and a total count of lanes should be calculated before finalizing a CPU choice.

-Comparing Systems 8 Lanes vs 16 Lanes - Do PCI Lanes Always Matter?
+Comparing Systems 8 Lanes vs 16 Lanes - Do PCI Lanes Always Matter?edit

 In October of 2019 we set up a case study in cooperation with Cocolabs Mexico City.
 We had the opportunity to compare performance between 2 system configurations.
 The systems were designated as Coco1 and Coco2.